Brian Scolaro: Career

 In 2001, Scolaro was hired as a regular cast member for the role of love-sick, overly sensitive "Doug" in an NBC pilot Everything but the Girl by Steve Koren (Seinfeld).
 When the pilot was beaten to the line-up by Scrubs, Lester Lewis (The Office) brought him to the attention of Eileen Heisler and DeAnn Heline (The Middle) and he moved to Hollywood to be a regular cast member on the second season of NBC's Three Sisters as the bartender named Gordon, love interest of A. J. Langer.

-Scolaro was cast as one of the four leads in a ABC pilot, "Platonically Incorrect" by Darlene Hunt, Jeff Judah, and Gabe Sachs.
+Scolaro was cast as one of the four leads in an ABC pilot, "Platonically Incorrect" by Darlene Hunt, Jeff Judah, and Gabe Sachs.
 It was directed by Tom Shadyac ("Ace Ventura, The Nutty Professor) and shot a second episode.
 It was not picked up.
 After a holding deal with CBS in 2004, Scolaro was cast as Stuart Miller for Fox's Stacked which starred Pamela Anderson and Christopher Lloyd.
 Written by Steve Levitan, Stacked was a pilot that was guaranteed to air six episodes in 2005, and the following year aired a full second season.

 During the writers strike of 2007-08, Scolaro did stand-up performances on NBC's Late Night with Conan O'Brien and was invited back to the channel that started his career as an intern, Comedy Central, to headline an episode of Live at Gotham.
 In 2009, he taped a half-hour special for the network Comedy Central Presents: Brian Scolaro.

-From 2008 to 2025, Scolaro has had recurring characters in several series; the sad sack, forgetful, Doug, on TBS's Sullivan and Son, Brian the negative but competent lawyer on ABC's A Million Little Things, the ridiculous Uncle Bill on "Ten Year Old Tom", the paranormal police man Goblin on Disney's "Wizards of Waverly Place" and played numerous characters on HBO's The Life and Times of Tim and Comedy Central's "Kroll Show".
+From 2008 to 2025, Scolaro has had recurring characters in several series; the sad sack, forgetful Doug on TBS's Sullivan and Son, Brian the negative but competent lawyer on ABC's A Million Little Things, the ridiculous Uncle Bill on "Ten Year Old Tom", the paranormal police man Goblin on Disney's "Wizards of Waverly Place" and played numerous characters on HBO's The Life and Times of Tim and Comedy Central's "Kroll Show".

 He has appeared on ABC's "Abbott Elementary", AMC's Mad Men, Showtime's Shameless, NBC's "Night Court", ABC Signature's "Godfather of Harlem", TNT's Men of a Certain Age, Showtime's Dexter, ABC's Grey's Anatomy, FOX's Bones, ABC's The Middle, Disney's Girl Meets World, ABC's Castle, NBC's "Law and Order: SVU", and others.
 His film work includes The Brothers Solomon, "Alto Knights", and "Screamboat".
 He was also the lead in the 2012 Netflix commercial "Teddy Bear Heist."

 He has three comedy albums: "Sneezes, Farts, and Orgasms", "Brian Scolaro: Live at the Comedy Castle", and "Stupid Time: A Sketch Album."
 He also did stand-up on The Late Late Show with Craig Ferguson, "Comics Unleashed", "Gotham Comedy Live", and Conan, as well as specials for Dry Bar, Helium Comedy Studios, and Amazon Prime TV/Apple TV's special "I Don't Know Who I Am Either."
 He is also the author of the comedy book "How to Punch a Monkey".